-Projectors can add a face to a tree or a set of eyes on a house.
+Projectors can add a face to a tree or a set of eyes on a haunted house.
 Inside, the combination of a computer, plexiglass and a pre-recorded floating head create a "Pepper's Ghost" effect, similar to what's used in professional Halloween displays.

-Scary sounds are particularly effective when combined with surprise.
+Scary sounds are particularly effective special effects when combined with surprise.
 Haunted house guests might walk in anticipating a recorded scream and dragging chains, but a realistic-sounding dog growl or crow caw might be a little more disturbing.
 Using live actors for sound effects can be the most shocking since the effect won't sound canned.

 When utilizing recorded sound, wire the room so the sound source isn't obvious.
 A stereo system can be re-purposed, with speakers hidden underneath lampshades or inside props.
 Wire motion sensors to trigger shocking squeals or install a pressure plate switch that unleashes the swoosh of an imaginary spear flying through the air.

-Shadows and Fog
+Halloween Shadows and Fog